rackerlabs/docs-cloud-networks/api-docs/getting-started/controlling-network-access/security-groups-neutron.rst

       $ neutron security-group-rule-list

-   Te operation returns the response, as shown in the following output:
+   The operation returns the response, as shown in the following output:

    .. code::